Edward G. Walker: Abolitionist

 Walker became an abolitionist as his father had been.
 In 1851 he collaborated with attorney Robert Morris and activist Lewis Hayden of the Boston Vigilance Committee to gain the release of Shadrach Minkins, a fugitive slave from Virginia who had been arrested in Boston by US Marshals under the Fugitive Slave Act of 1850.
 The men helped Minkins hide and travel via the Underground Railroad to Canada, where he settled in Montreal.
 The men were "well-known Boston abolitionists" who were praised for their efforts to obtain Minkins' release.
 Many Boston residents resisted the 1850 Law, resenting its requirement that officials in free states support slaveholders' efforts to take back slaves.

 Walker also worked for equal rights.
 Blacks in Boston gained integration in city schools for their children in 1855, by a state legislative act after years of lobbying in the city and at the legislature.

 Marriage and children

 Walker married Hannah Jane Van Vronker on November 15, 1858, in Boston.
 He was 28 and his bride was 23.
 Hannah was born in Lowell on October 10, 1835, one of Henry and Lucinda Webster Van Vronker's three daughters.

-The couple had a son named Edwin Eugene Walker born about 1859 died 1891, California; two daughters Georgiana Grace born about 1861 and Eliza Ann born about 1863 and died 1866, Lowell.
+The couple had a son named Edwin Eugene Walker (abt.
+1859-1891 in California) and two daughters: Georgiana Grace (b. abt.
+1861) and Eliza Ann (abt.
+1863-1866 in Lowell, Massachusetts).
 The family lived with Walker's mother, Eliza Dewson, also recorded as Susan, in Charlestown.
-Hannah is not living with the family by 1870.
+Hannah was not living with the family by 1870.